 "NERC" shall mean North American Electric Reliability Council, and any successor entity.

+“On-Peak Hours” shall mean [to be provided].

+“Peak Period” shall mean the period of January1 through February 28 (or 29, if a leap year) and June 1 through September 30 of each Year.

 "Person" shall mean one or more individuals, corporations, partnerships, or other entity possessing legal rights.

+" Prudent Operating Practices" shall mean the practices, methods and acts engaged in or approved by a significant portion of the electric power production industry in the United States in the operation and maintenance of electric generation facilities similar to the Facility during the relevant time period, or any of the practices, methods and acts which, in the exercise of reasonable judgment in light of the facts known at the time the decision was made, could have been expected to accomplish the desired result at a reasonable cost consistent with good business practices, reliability, safety and expedition.
+Prudent Operating Practices are not intended to be limited to the optimum practice, method or act to the exclusion of all others, but rather includes all acceptable practices, methods or acts generally accepted in the region.

 "Sales Price" means the price at which Seller, acting in a commercially reasonable manner, sells (if at all) the Energy not received by Buyer (less any additional transmission charges or other expenses, if any, incurred by Seller to resell the Energy).

 "Schedule" or "Scheduling" shall mean the acts of Buyer and/or its designated representatives, of notifying, requesting and confirming to Seller the quantity of Energy to be delivered Hourly on any given Day or Days during the Delivery Term.